cben/mathdown/README.md

 I'm so far on the [free Firebase plan](https://www.firebase.com/pricing.html) - 50 concurrent (not sure if 1:1 with users), 100 MB Data Storage (used more than half).  => Will need $49/mo plan as soon as I get non-negligible usage. https://mathdown.firebaseio.com/?page=Analytics

+### Cookies

+The only cookies I'm aware of:

+  - `GEAR` session cookie set by OpenShift hosting (I presume for server stickiness, which I don't actually need).
+  - `mjx.menu` cookie set for a year(?) if you manually change MathJax settings.

+I'm not sure Firebase never sets cookies.
+Things will change once I implement login (#50).

 ## Git trivia

 After checking out, run this to materialize subdirs://